andela-celisha-wigwe/andela-celisha-wigwe.github.io/README.md

 # Popular Nigerian Names

-This is an open-source list of popular Nigerian Names
+This is an open-source list of popular Nigerian Names.

 ## License

 This source is released under the MIT Licence.
-See the bundled LICENSE file for details.
+See the bundled [LICENSE](https://github.com/andela-celisha-wigwe/andela-celisha-wigwe.github.io/blob/master/LICENSE.md) file for details.